 Central Figure in Florida Euthanasia Debate Dies

-Estelle M. Browning died Sunday at the Sunset Point Nursing Center in Clearwater, where she had stayed since a debilitating stroke 2 1/2 years ago.
+Mrs. Browning died of natural causes at about 6 p.m.
+Sunday at the Sunset Point Nursing Center in Clearwater, where she had stayed since a debilitating stroke 2 1/2 years ago.
 She was 89.

-In March, the 2nd District Court of Appeal ruled unanimously that Ms. Herbert, as Mrs. Browning’s legal guardian, had the right to order the feeding tubes be withdrawn.
+Judge Thomas E. Penick Jr. denied Ms. Herbert’s request in March to disconnect her life support.
+But in April, the 2nd District Court of Appeal ruled unanimously that Ms. Herbert, as Mrs. Browning’s legal guardian, had the right to order the removal of her feeding tubes.

 The Pinellas-Pasco State Attorney’s Office appealed the ruling to the Florida Supreme Court, where it is pending.
-The appellate court ruled that Mrs. Browning’s constitutional right of privacy extended to refusing such treatment, but asked the state’s high court to consider the case as a matter of great public importance.
+Assistant State Attorney C. Marie King said she likely will ask the high court to continue its consideration of the case.